 How Did We Get Here?

-In the classic Sociology book ‘Bowling Alone’, Robert Putnam makes the compelling argument that social capital (reciprocal connections among people) has been in a steady decline ever since its peak in 1964.
+In the classic Sociology book ‘Bowling Alone’, Robert Putnam argues that social capital (reciprocal connections among people) has been in a steady decline ever since its peak in 1964.

 By 2000, the average American was 58% less likely to attend a club meeting than an individual only 25 years earlier.
-This may not seem like much of a big deal until you realise that regularly participating in a social group halves your risk of dying in the next 12 months.
+It may not seem like a big deal until you realise that regularly participating in a social group halves your risk of dying in the next 12 months.

 It’s not just the joining of groups that have changed either.
 For example, we are 45% less likely to invite friends to our place and 33% less likely to have dinner around the table with the whole family.
 We are also 40% less likely to join a bowling league, surprisingly the number one participation sport in the U.S. (Putnam, 2000).